Ad147/Algorithms-Learning/Algorithms-Notes/Algorithms-1.md

 --------------------------------------------------------------------------------

-> For the reason that C++ is preferred to use, the rest parts of this chapter will be simplified.
+> As C++ is preferred, the rest of this chapter will be simply noted.

 ### 1.2 Data Abstraction